 So this web site is all about just how to measure tap tones to help you make a new violin, or to modify an existing and poor-sounding $100 factory fiddle to get it to play and sound like a $2000 violin.

 So have a look at the various pages here.
-In particular, have a look at how to easily measure tap tones, and how to use them to get matching front and plates even when using less than the best spruce and maple.
-I’ll show too the various stages of how I modified some constructionally challenged instruments.
+In particular, have a look at how to easily measure tap tones, and then how to use them to make a ‘matching’ pair of front and back plates even when using less than the best spruce and maple.
+I’ll show too the various stages of how I modified some poorly made instruments.

 You can’t do much damage to a £40 ($60) violin: at worst it’s £40 of experience.
-But Warning: but do not do this on your Concert Strad.
+But Warning: but do not do this on your Concert Stradivarius!

 Feedback: tell me what you think, and tell me your experiences.